What Is a Line of Credit?

 Unsecured lines of credit

-With an unsecured line of credit, there is no collateral, so the lender can’t take any of your assets if you default, or fail to repay your loan.
-For this reason, you may have a tougher time getting approved if you don’t have a good credit score.
+Personal lines of credit typically offer unsecured funds.
+That means you won’t have to put down collateral, so the lender can’t take any of your assets if you default or fail to repay your loan.
+For this reason, they typically have stricter credit requirements, which means you may have a tougher time getting approved if you don’t have a good credit score.

 A secured line of credit might give you access to more funds and a lower interest rate.